Ir al contenido / Skip navigation

 This could be only a first step, but there are many other possibilities: for instance, create events automatically from Google Analytics!

-1. Comentario por Nacho Plaza:
+1. Nacho Plaza

 Great idea.
 But it could be difficult to use it, because GA account can be viewed by many people (you can grant access to GA to other people), but Calendar is owned only by you.